 Example: If you are a financial planner, a newsworthy report could be details about luxury tax increases or decreases by the government, because it affects how your clients spend their cash, something you already know they really care about.

-How-to articles do not need to be long, but they should include easy to follow directions that can be understood by your readers in a short time.
+How-to articles do not need to be long, but they should include easy-to-follow directions that can be understood by your readers in a short time.
+These should also be well placed and have the ability to reach potential leads on social media or as a blog post because those are easy to share.

 People love to read product or service stories.
 We’re not talking about sales pitches, but about real stories.
-Stories could involve how a product helped save time for a client or how a service helped save money for a customer.
-You can view these stories as a soft sell.
+Stories could involve how a product helped save time for a client or how your service helped save money for a customer.
+You can view these stories as a soft sell – and it’s a great lead generation idea.
 Tell them the right way and people can be convinced by the story and experience itself to use your service or product.

 People are also curious about a product or company’s past, when the organization was founded or created, and anything that has affected a product’s growth.